thalesvb/thalesvb.github.io/_posts/2019-09-21-abap-code-less-reuse-more-rebels-we-need-your-expertise-documented.md

 > _Write it, cut it, paste it save it._
 > _Load it, check it… Quick, rewrite it._

-A thing that haunt us every other month when doing some maintenance on legacy reports: a piece of code that does a selection, fill a structure, build field catalog, then queries another table, pull forecast info from internet, and do rome random calculation about it… all that stuff occupies about 300 lines of code inside a double-nested loop from a form named SELECTION; the program itself have just another form called DISPLAY, and that's it about encapsulation (all variables are global, by the way).
+A thing that haunt us every other month when doing some maintenance on legacy reports: a piece of code that does a selection, fill a structure, build field catalog, then queries another table, pull forecast info from internet, and do some random calculation about it… all that stuff occupies about 300 lines of code inside a double-nested loop from a form named SELECTION; the program itself have just another form called DISPLAY, and that's it about encapsulation (all variables are global, by the way).

-This is the worst case scenario, but even on new come somethimes you go by emotion (because you know, doing magic is addictive) and write big chunks of code.
+This is the worst case scenario, but even on new come sometimes you go by emotion (because you know, doing magic is addictive) and write big chunks of code.
 Refactoring them into smaller units makes easy do digest, and you can even give "functional" methods names to make code readable at high level, even [eliminating unneeded comments][coding_without_comments].

 The process of refactoring also have a byproduct: eventually you will see that a class was doing two different things and you decide to split it in two classes.
 These two smaller classes now executes a specific thing, and specific things are way easier to reuse than cluttered things.